William Grindal: Death

 Ascham wrote to Elizabeth on 22 January to condole with her over Grindal's death, and to place himself at her command in case she should not follow the guidance of Lord Admiral Seymour and Queen Katherine, who proposed to replace Grindal with Francis Goldsmith (sometime scholar of Christ's College and Fellow of Peterhouse), then a servant in the Queen's household.
 At that moment Seymour was attempting to manipulate John Cheke to influence the young king in his favour, and his flirtations with Elizabeth grew dangerous.
 Ascham was called to become her tutor in Grindal's place: he and Cheke maintained their positions after the fall of Seymour in January to March 1548/9, though Cheke had to defend his own innocency and withdrew temporarily from the court.

 Elizabeth's fluency in Latin never deserted her, but was among the exceptional attributes of her royal authority, empowering her in all the formal business of the state.
 Her celebrated extempore harangue of a Polish ambassador in 1597, in which she poured out "a rolling flood of vituperative Latin, in which reproof, indignation, and sarcastic pleasantries followed one another with astonishing volubility", led her to conclude in English, smiling to her courtiers, "God's death, my lords!
 I have been enforced this day to scour up my old Latin which hath lain long rusting!"
 Rusty or not, the soundness of the structure was the work of Grindal and Ascham.

-Family

-William Grindal was married.
-Further research is needed on his wife's name as most documents just list her as William Grindal's wife.
-William Grindal had children Rachel(Grindal) Hooker (1538-1565) who married John Hooker (1524- unk).